dartmouth-dltg/local_contexts_projects/README.md

 ## About

-An ArchivesSpace plugin that allows staff users to add & display Local Contexts Labels (Traditional Knowledge (TK) & Biocultural (BC)), Notices (TK & BC), & Local Contexts Institution Notices (Attribution Incomplete) on resources, accessions, archival objects, digital objects, and digital object components by linking a Local Contexts Hub Project to an object via the project id.
+An ArchivesSpace plugin that allows staff users to add & display Local Contexts Labels (Traditional Knowledge (TK) & Biocultural (BC)), Notices (TK, BC, & Attribution Incomplete) on resources, accessions, archival objects, digital objects, and digital object components by linking a Local Contexts Hub Project to an object via the project id.
 The plugin also supports displaying the Open to Collaborate Notice on the ArchivesSpace PUI homepage.